 When people think of animals that hibernate, bears are often the first animals that come to mind.

-Do bears hibernate?
-No, what bears do is called “winter lethargy” or torpor.
-According to scientists, “true hibernation” is an inactive sleep-like state, some animals enter into during the winter.
+For awhile scientists, did n’t consider what bears did as hibernation.
+They called it “winter lethargy” or torpor.
+Before scientists said, “true hibernation” is an inactive sleep-like state, some animals enter into during the winter.
 During hibernation, body temperature is lower than normal.
-Heartbeat and breathing slow down tremendously.
-Bears’ bodies behave differently.
+Heartbeat and breathing slow down tremendously. .

-- 1 How a Bear’s Body Functions During Torpor
+- 1 How a Bear’s Body Functions During Hibernation

 - 3 Conclusion